woocommerce/woocommerce-gift-cards-coupon-input/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Free mini-extension for WooCommerce Gift Cards that allows you to use the default coupon form to apply and redeem gift cards.

+== Description ==

+Free add-on for the official [WooCommerce Gift Cards](https://woocommerce.com/products/gift-cards/) extension that allows you to use the default coupon form to apply and redeem gift cards.

+After activating the plugin, the "Have a Gift Card?" form will be hidden, and customers will be able to apply gift card codes using the coupon input field.

+== Installation ==

+This plugin requires the official [WooCommerce Gift Cards](https://woocommerce.com/products/gift-cards/) extension.
+Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Gift Cards**.

+== Changelog ==

+= 1.0.0 =
+* Initial Release.

+== Upgrade Notice ==

+= 1.0.0 =
+Initial release.